 Afrobarometer is an African led research network that conducts public attitude surveys on democracy, governance, economic conditions and related issues across more than 30 countries in Africa.
 Its team Botswana, which is led by Star Awards company interviewed 1 200 adults in Botswana for this particular research.
 According to the researchers, a sample of this size in a population of just over two million people, yields results with a margin of error of around three percent at a 95% confidence level.

-THE LAW Botswana laws do not make reference to homosexuality nor same sex relationships.
+Botswana laws do not make reference to homosexuality nor same sex relationships.
 It is the marriage Act which is particular about marriage between heterosexual beings.
 The penal code however makes reference to sexual intercourse “against the order of nature” and this is the only place where homosexuality is dealt with as an offence.

 “The constitution embraces the protection of fundamental rights and freedoms.
 These fundamental rights are articulated as freedom of expression, assembly and association, but the constitution outlaws same sexual acts including same-sex relationships,” Prof Lekorwe indicated.

 Of late homosexuality has been a topical issue in the country since a group of Lesbians and bisexuals took government to court over its denial to register a homosexual organisation.
 The Lesbian, Gays and Bisexuals of Botswana (LeGaBiBo) won the court battle at the Gaborone high court recently and the government was ordered to register the organisation.